Texas school district police departments use tasers, pepper spray — even dogs and drawn handguns — to control crime on campus.

 So far, the attorney general’s office has ruled in their favor, though advocacy groups are suing for access.

-“The information is almost impossible to get,” said Deborah Fowler, legal director with the non-profit Texas Appleseed, which has ...
+“The information is almost impossible to get,” said Deborah Fowler, legal director with the non-profit Texas Appleseed ...